Andrei Atanov

 Task Discovery: Finding the Tasks that Neural Networks Generalize on

-Andrei Atanov, Andrei Filatov, Teresa Yeo, Ajay Sohmshetty, Amir Zamir,
+Andrei Atanov, Andrei Filatov, Teresa Yeo, Ajay Sohmshetty, Amir Zamir

-NeurIPS, 2022 [Project Page] [arXiv] [GitHub]
+NeurIPS, 2022 [Project Page] [arXiv] [GitHub] [X Thread]

 What are the tasks a neural network can generalize on?
 How do they look, and what do they indicate?
 We introduce a task discovery framework to approach these questions empirically.
 These tasks reflect the inductive biases of NNs learned with SGD and can shed more light on how they generalize.
 Or do not!
 We show how one can use these tasks to reveal the failure modes of NNs via creating adversarial train-test data partitions.